jwoodrow99/fvc-cli/README.md

 * destroy
   * Example: ```fvc destroy [archive_id]```
   * Description: Destroy FVC archive, or if archive_id is passed, destroy a single archive.

+## Windows Command not found Issue ([More Info](https://stackoverflow.com/questions/27864040/fixing-npm-path-in-windows-8-and-10))

+This is a common issue with Node and NPM (not FVC).
+We need to update the path variable to include the Node and NPM binary files so they are globally accessable.

+1. Use the global Search Charm to search "Environment Variables"

+2. Click "Edit system environment variables"

+3. Click "New"

+4. Add NPM path ```C:\Users\{yourName}\AppData\Roaming\npm```

 ## Created by Jack Woodrow for Jasmin Dyer ❤